fragilefort/oxytribe/README.md

 # oxytribe
 This is an attempt to improve the HyperTRIBE software by moving some parts from Perl to Rust and Python.
+## TODO
+- Converting sam_to_matrix.pl to Rust
+- Decide if we will keep the local database (Surely not contacting with it in Perl)
+- Decide which modules will be python and which will be using Rust
+- Wrap the workflow with a nextflow
+- Delete the modules that already exists in nf-core
 # HyperTRIBE
 HyperTRIBE is a technique used for the identification of the targets of RNA binding proteins (RBP) in vivo.
 This is an improved version of a previously developed technique called TRIBE (Targets of RNA-binding proteins Identified By Editing).